fac-graduate-programme/start-here/README.md

 The template is a series of questions, everyone is encouraged to update it as the project goes on.

 Read each others to faccilitate communication.

+### The GZG folder
+ For documentation written by the Gaza Sky Geeks developers

 ### The template folder covers common processes followed in each project.
 If the project repo you will be working on hasn't been created, this is where we will draw our documentation from.